 These extended evening classes focus on my Feldenkrais-based self-healing strategies, and the recordings are intended to make it very easy for you to develop these skills for yourself.
 I am exploring the evening format with the intention of supporting better sleep as well as pain relief and self-calming.

-*I am aware that two hours is a long class, so do please know that you can choose to join us for the first hour only, particularly if that would make joining the class regularly more manageable for you.
+*NOTE NEW SHORTER TIME: I am aware that two hours was a long class, and have decided to shorten it to 90 minutes.
+Please note that you can STILL choose to join us for the first hour only, particularly if that would make joining the class regularly more manageable for you.

 One seldom-discussed aspect of the potency of the voice is the influential presence of an internal voice, constantly commentating on our lives.
 The voice inside our own heads can be an ally or an enemy; for a while now I have been discovering how to train my inner voice to be a better ally in my on-going project of self-healing.
 Here is an introduction to the process, from an article on my website: